-Please describe the process used, in accordance with the five criteria below, to provide an opportunity for public comment and input into the development of the local plan:
+Describe the process used, in accordance with the criteria below, to provide opportunities for public comment and input into the two-year modification of the local plan.

+(1) Make copies of the proposed local plan available to the public through electronic and other means, such as public hearings and local news media (WIOA §108(d)(1)).

+A copy is published to the website and available in hardcopy form for perusal at the administrative offices of CareerSource Citrus Levy Marion located at:

+3003 SW College Road

+Enterprise Center, Suite 205

-- (1) Make copies of the proposed local plan available to the public through electronic and other means, such as public hearings and local news media.
-WIOA §108(d)(1) - The availability of the plan for review will be advertised for two days in the local newspapers. - The plan will be posted on our website, CareerSourceCLM.com - An e-mail will be available for people to submit comments - A paper copy of the plan will be available to review in our Administrative office, 3003 SW College Road, Suite 205, Ocala, FL 34474 - We will assist with assistive technologies for review of the plan if requested. - (2) Provide no more than a 30-day period for comment on the plan before its submission to the Governor, beginning on the date on which the proposed plan is made available, prior to its submission to the Governor.
-WIOA §108(d)(2) - The plan will be reviewed and commented upon by scheduled committee meetings of the Board. - The plan will be available for public review and comment between February 29 and March 24, 2016 (25 days). - (3) Provide a description of the process used by the board to obtain input and comment by representatives of businesses and labor organizations for the development of the plan.
-WIOA §108(d)(2) - The first Draft of the plan will be available for review and comment by the Business and Economic Development committee on February 29, 2016.
-This committee includes membership of the three Economic Development Agencies in our three counties.
+Ocala, FL 34474

+- (2) Provide a 30-day period for comment on the plan before its submission to CareerSource Florida, Inc., beginning on the date on which the proposed plan is made available, prior to its submission to the Governor (WIOA §108(d)(2)). - (3) Provide a description of the process used by the board to obtain input and comment by representatives of businesses and labor organizations for the development of the plan (WIOA §108(d)(2)). - Notification is sent to all Board members with information regarding the plan and asked to disseminate the information to industries and associations within their scope of work. - (4) Describe efforts to coordinate with other workforce partners to obtain input into the development of the plan.

-- A link to the plan and invitation to comment will be sent to each EDC and Chamber contact in our region. - A link to the plan and invitation to comment will be sent to the Mid-Florida Regional Manufacturing Association. - A link to the plan and invitation to comment will be sent to the Ocala Human Resource Management Association. - (4) Describe any other efforts to coordinate with other workforce partners to obtain input into the development of the plan. - The first Draft of the plan will be available for review and comment by the Career Center committee on March 09, 2016.
-This committee includes both business and workforce partners within our three counties. - Individual meetings have been held with a multitude of partner agencies as noted previously in this plan.
-These meetings have built the foundations of the development of memorandum of understandings for provision of services amongst and between our partners. - MOUs will be jointly developed, written and submitted to workforce partners by March 30, 2016. - A link to the plan and invitation to comment will be sent to all workforce partners that were involved in the MOU development process as noted above. - (5) Include, as an attachment with the plan to the Governor, any comments that express disagreement, the LWDB's response to those comments, and a copy of the published notice.
-WIOA §108(d)(3) - Attachment 5: Public Comments in disagreement with the plan and any action taken - Attachment 6: Published Notice of Public Comment Period
+Notification is sent to all Board members with information regarding the plan and asked to disseminate the information to industries and associations within their scope of work.

+(5) Include, as an attachment with the plan to the Governor, any comments expressing disagreement or offering recommendations for continuous improvement, the LWDB's response to those comments, and a copy of the published notice (WIOA §108(d)(3)).

+Comments: None received

+(Attachment Î) Three pages of publication proofs

-This plan represents the efforts of CareerSource Citrus Levy Marion to implement the Workforce Innovation and Opportunity Act in the following counties:
+This plan represents the efforts of CareerSource Citrus Levy Marion to implement the Workforce Innovation and Opportunity Act in the following counties: Citrus, Levy, and Marion.

-- Citrus

-- Levy

-- Marion

-We will operate in accordance with this plan and applicable federal and state laws, rules, and regulations.
+We will operate in accordance with this plan and applicable federal and state laws, rules and regulations.